 In my opinion, collateral damage provides a more productive way to think about the behavior of censors than do alternatives.
 Is is able to take into account different censors differing resources and motivations, and so is more useful for generic modeling.
 Moreover, it gets to the heart of what makes traffic resistant to blocking.
 There have been many other attempts at defining resistance to blocking.
-Pfitzmann and Hansen [88], in a work that aimed to define various terms in anonymity and censorship resistance, gave the three notions of "undetectability," "unobservability," and "unblockability."
-Narain et al. [81] characterized the essential component as being "deniability," meaning that a user could plausibly claim to have been doing something other than circumventing when confronted with a log of their network activity.
-Zhou et al. [116] used the term "entanglement," which inspired a lot of my own thinking.
+Narain et al. [91] called the essential element "deniability," meaning that a user could plausibly claim to have been doing something other than circumventing when confronted with a log of their network activity.
+Khattak, Elahi, et al. [73, § 4] also consider "deniability" separately from "unblockability."
+Houmansadr et al. [65, 66, 64] used the term "unobservability," which I feel fails to convey that the censor's essential function is distinguishing, not observation.
+Brubaker et al. [10] used the term "entanglement," which is closer to the mark and inspired my own thinking.
 What they call entanglement I think of as indistinguishability, and keep in mind that that which you are trying to be indistinguishable with has to be something valued by the censor.
 Collateral damage provides a way to make statements about censorship resistance quantifiable, at least in a loose sense.
 Rather than saying, "the censor cannot block X," or even, "the censor is unwilling to block X," it is better to say "in order to block X, the censor would have to do Y," where Y is some action bearing a cost for the censor.
 A statement like this makes it clear that some censors may be able to afford the cost of doing Y and others may not; there is no "unblockable" in absolute terms.
 Now, actually quantifying the value of Y is a task in itself, by no means a trivial one.
 The state of research in this field is still far from being able to assign actual numbers (e.g. in terms of dollars) to costs as perceived by censors.
 If a circumvention system becomes blocked, it may simply mean that the circumventor overestimated the collateral damage or underestimated the censor's capacity to absorb it.